As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 - Best for: Buyers wanting cloud-free camera setups integrated into Matter and home monitoring without ongoing fees.

-This 2025 smart home hub comparison helps beginners choose based on automation needs, privacy, and budget.
+This 2025 comparison delivers smartthings vs hubitat 2025 results so beginners can balance privacy, local control, and budget.
 Whether you want a full-featured hub or just stick with your voice assistant, each option has its own strengths, quirks, and long-term trade-offs.

 - Monitor and control compatible devices in your home using a single smartphone app for your phone